 But I couldn’t stop crying.
 No one knew I was so ill.
 I was the master of slapping on a smile and faking happiness.
 Sure, there were signs that old friends would have recognized, but we’d moved away from old friends shortly before the illness began.
 New friends commented on how much weight I was losing and how good I was looking.
 Ultimately I became concentration camp skeletal.

 I was suicidal.

 Each day I would fake being happy mommy long enough to see my kids off to school.
-Then I would crawl onto the bed and curl up in a fetal position.
-I made it my rule to stay on the bed, reasoning if I got off I might actually make a fatal choice.
-When they arrived home I resumed that odd grin until they went to bed at night.
+Then I would crawl into the bed and curl up in a fetal position.
+I made it my rule to stay on the bed, reasoning if I got off I might make a fatal choice.
+When they arrived home, I resumed that odd grin until they went to bed at night.

-Finally it became abundantly clear I needed to be hospitalized.
-Upon arrival my photo was taken.
+Ultimately I was hospitalized.
+Upon arrival attendants took my picture.
 The result showed a shrunken woman, hollow cheeks, sorrowful eyes.
-Yet she was wearing a strange toothy grin.
+She was wearing a strange toothy grin.